Little Sisters Book and Art Emporium v Canada: The courts below

-At trial, the court found that the customs has targeted shipments to the bookstore and attempted to prevent their entry into Canada.
+At trial, the court found that Canada Customs had targeted shipments to the bookstore and attempted to prevent their entry into Canada.
 Consequently, the government was found to have violated section 2 of the Charter.
 However, the violation was justified under section 1.

 Judgment of the Supreme Court

 In a 6–3 decision, the Supreme Court upheld the ruling of the trial judge and found that though the law violated section 2, it was justified under section 1.
 The law was thus saved.
 However, they found that the way the law was implemented by customs officials was discriminatory and should be remedied, an opinion they suggested would avail the bookstore in any further legal battles.
 They also struck down part of the law that put the onus on an importer to prove material was not obscene.
 The ruling, therefore, upheld Canada Customs' right to prevent the importation of material that had already been banned as obscene by the courts, but curtailed the agency's right to preemptively or punitively detain material that had not been so adjudicated.

+Interveners that supported the bookstore's position in the Supreme Court included the Women's Legal Education and Action Fund.